JackPotat0/jackpotat0.github.io/docs/game.md

 | S | A | A | S | Sora |

 #### The Legend of Zelda: Twilight Princess (GC)
 Actually a better Zelda game than WW in terms of complexity and combat.
 Midna is a great character and added a lot to the simple plot.
-Wolf Link is cool and my favourite Link in the series.
+Wolf Link is cool and TP Link is my favourite Link in the series.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |